 Judge Andrews walked over to us and put his raincoat around me.
 "Thank God you're both okay.
 When we saw what was going on, we had to wait until the money exchanged hands."

 "Thank you, Sir, but how did you know where I was?"
-My brow furrowed, trying to understand this turn-around.
+Amber’s brow furrowed, trying to understand this turn-around.

 "I had two police cars discreetly watch your place, and when this guy sneaked into your garage, they grabbed him.
 He told us everything, not wanting to be the fall guy.
 My men then followed you to the abandoned train station, and I arrived soon after.
 I heard everything that was going on."

 "Whew, that's a relief!
 The way this meet was going, I gave up all hope, thinking I’d rather be dead then go with that Arab.
-Wait just a minute here!
-How could you hear what was going on, sir?"
+Hey, how could you hear what was going on, sir?"

 "The FBI put a bug on the umbrella.
 I told you I would take care of everything."
 Judge Andrews smiled.
 "You’re a valuable asset to our community, we need all the good prosecuting attorneys we can get!"